 KIMBERLY KING is an Emmy and Edward R. Murrow award-winning reporter for WLOS.
-Kim was recently honored with a large market Emmy, a National Journalism Excellence Award from ACEP (American College of Emergency Physicians), and a regional Edward R. Murrow award for her investigation into Mission Hospital’s emergency room wait times.
+Kim was recently honored with an Emmy, a National Journalism Excellence Award, and a regional Edward R. Murrow award, for her investigation into Mission Hospital’s emergency room patient wait times.

 Kim has special expertise covering criminal justice.
-More than a year after covering Asheville plastic surgeon Dr. Buddy McCutcheon’s murder, Kim broke the news that a grand jury had indicted his wife, Brenda, for his death.
-Kim was also first to report Robert Jason Owens, charged in the triple murders of Food Network reality-star Cristie Schoen Codd, her husband J.T., and their unborn child, was pleading guilty to the murders and, in return, would avoid the death penalty.
+More than a year after reporting on Asheville plastic surgeon, Dr. Buddy McCutcheon’s, murder, Kim broke the news, a grand jury had indicted his wife, Brenda, for his death.
+Kim was first to report that Robert Jason Owens, charged in the murders of Food Network reality-star Cristie Schoen Codd, her husband J.T., and their unborn child, was pleading guilty, and, in return, would avoid the death penalty.

-Kim has covered a variety of stories, from environmental investigations to racial injustice.
+Kim has covered a range of stories, from environmental investigations to racial injustice.
 She uncovered state environmental penalties that cost the city of Brevard more than $9,000 resulting from a local brewery's insufficient treatment of wastewater.
-Kim broke the news Asheville would host the 2018 women’s Fed Cup, featuring Venus and Serena Williams, now being touted as the city’s biggest sporting event ever.
+Kim broke the news Asheville would host the 2018 women’s Fed Cup, featuring Venus and Serena Williams, touted as one of the city’s biggest sporting events ever.

-Kim’s investigation into Corrective Solutions, a for-profit company hired to handle thousands of misdemeanor cases for the Buncombe County District Attorney’s office, led to the revelation the company was charging individuals hundreds to enroll, in return for case dismissals.
-The DA has since canceled the contract.
+Kim investigated Corrective Solutions, a California-based for-profit company, hired to handle misdemeanor cases for the Buncombe County DA.
+The reports revealed the company was charging individuals hundreds to enroll, in return for case dismissals.
+The DA has since, canceled the contract.

-Kim covered the massacre inside Charleston's Emmanuel AME church in 2015, and the riots in Charlotte following the controversial shooting death of a black man by a Charlotte police officer.
+Kim covered the massacre inside Charleston's Emmanuel AME church, and the riots in Charlotte following the controversial shooting death of a black man by a Charlotte police officer.

-Kim has won numerous awards from the Associated Press, Society of Professional Journalists and NATAS (National Academy of Television and Sciences).
-She earned her first regional Edward R. Murrow award for her six-year investigation into the long-unsolved murder of an Indiana University student.
+Kim has won numerous awards from the Associated Press, Society of Professional Journalists and EMMY/NATAS (National Academy of Television and Sciences).
+She earned her first Edward R. Murrow, for her six-year investigation into the long-unsolved murder of an Indiana University student.

 Kim covered Sept.
 11 in her hometown, New York.
-She graduated from Southern Methodist University and has worked at stations in Dallas, Indianapolis and Savannah.
-Kim is a proud volunteer for Buncombe County’s Big Brothers Big Sisters program and is extremely proud of her little sis, Chayla.
-Kim wants to hear from you.
-If you have an important story or investigative tip, call her cell at 828-808-5360 or email her at email@example.com.
+She graduated from Southern Methodist University, and has worked at stations in Dallas, Indianapolis and Savannah.
+A lifetime rider, Kim helped found a 100-acre thoroughbred retirement at a men's correctional facility, and served as executive director for two charities, helping place off-the-track-thoroughbreds(OTTBs) into good homes and avoid slaughter.
+Kim is proud to volunteer for Buncombe County’s Big Brothers Big Sisters program.
+If you have an important story or investigative tip, call or text Kim at 828-808-5360 or email her at: email@example.com.
 You can watch Kim weekdays on News 13.